Understanding the interbank exchange rate

 As a growing business, you’ll likely be dealing with international suppliers and clients, which means you’ll need to make foreign currency exchanges.
 So you want to make sure you’re getting the best FX rate you can.

-But when you start to do your research to find the best currency transfer provider, things can get confusing.
+But when you start to do your research to find the best money transfer provider, things can get confusing.
 Bank to bank, supplier to supplier, the exchange rate can differ wildly.
 Then, when you do a quick Google search, the FX rate changes yet again.

 Understanding what the interbank exchange rate is, and how this impacts your FX rate, ensures you’re prepared when it comes to foreign currency exchange.
 It enables you to be aware, alert and armed with the knowledge to get the best rate available to you.